vinnylg/leafletslm/docs/architecture/infrastructure.md

 # Infrastructure

-This document details the infrastructure setup, deployment configurations, and experimental hardware used in the DrugsLM project.
+This document details the infrastructure setup, deployment configurations, and experimental hardware used in the DrugSLM project.

-# OLD ROADMAP ( TO BE DELETED )

 ```mermaid
 flowchart TD